Description

 $default_name = 'webman';

-// Get the 'name' parameter from the get request, or return $default_name if the parameter is not passed
+// Get the name parameter from the GET request; if not provided, return $default_name

 $name = $request->get('name', $default_name);